 EHM 118 - E: Introduction to the Natural History of Long Island

-This multi-disciplinary course focuses on the natural history of Long Island and the ecological analysis of local forests, salt marshes, marine intertidal systems and bogs.
-During field labs, students will become familiar with observation techniques and conceptual approaches used to investigate ecological patterns and processes in the local environment.
+This multidisciplinary course focuses on the natural history of Long Island and the ecological analysis of local forests, salt marshes, marine intertidal systems and bogs.
+Students will become familiar with observation techniques and conceptual approaches used to investigate ecological patterns and processes in the local environment.

 EHM 201 - D: Eco-Aesthetics in Art